Hosting and bandwidth provided by MacAce.net.

 Bookmark & Share

-Please note that Apple discontinued the iPad 4th Gen upon introducing the iPad Air on October 22, 2013 and then re-introduced a 16 GB configuration of the iPad 4th Gen on March 18, 2014.
-This Q&A has been updated and can be quite useful for anyone purchasing either model whether new or used.
+Please note that Apple discontinued the iPad 4th Gen upon introducing the iPad Air on October 22, 2013 and then re-introduced a 16 GB configuration of the iPad 4th Gen on March 18, 2014 only to discontinue it again on October 16, 2014.
+The original iPad Air configuration changed on October 16, 2014, as well.
+This Q&A has been updated and can be quite useful for anyone buying or selling either model.